-A recent study found that individuals with a “big picture” style of thinking made better decisions. (“Better” decisions were defined as those resulting in maximum benefits.)
+A recent study found that a “big picture” style of thinking led to better decision-making. (“Better” decisions were defined as those resulting in maximum benefits.)

 If you took the Myers-Briggs (a personality assessment), and fell on the “Intuition” side of the spectrum (like me!), it’s likely you’re already a “big picture” thinker.
-If you’re on the “Sensing” side, you’re more apt to examine individual facts before considering the sum of all parts.
+If you’re on the “Sensing” side, you’re more apt to examine individual facts before considering the sum of all parts when decision-making.

 “Big picture” thinking is a practical and balanced method of reasoning.
-It suggests taking a step back (zoom out!)… and looking to see how all pieces fit together.
+It suggests taking a step back (zoom out!)… and looking to see how all pieces fit together for more effective decision-making.

 1. Get a good night’s rest

-Researchers from the Beth Israel Deaconess Medical Center found that sleep is essential for “relational memory” (or the ability to make inferences, i.e. “big picture” thinking).
+Researchers from the Beth Israel Deaconess Medical Center found that sleep is essential for “relational memory” (or the ability to make inferences, i.e. “big picture” thinking) for good decision-making.

 Before making a tough decision, sleep on it; you’ll wake up with a new perspective!
 In addition to healthy sleep hygiene, the following strategies have been found to improve sleep: